Parkit Enterprise Inc.: Parkit Completes $69 Million Bought Deal Private Placement Financing and $15 Million Concurrent Non-Brokered Private Placement

 Julie Neault subscribed for a total of 100,000 Common Shares pursuant to the Non-Brokered Offering.
 Ms. Neault is a director of Parkit and a "related party" of Parkit (within the meaning of MI 61-101).
 Ms. Neault now beneficially owns, or exercises control or direction over, 500,000 Common Shares (or, approximately 0.25% of the issued and outstanding Common Shares).

-KDI Corporation Ltd. and Delaney Capital Mgmt Ltd., both companies controlled by David Delaney, subscribed for a total of 80,000 Common Shares pursuant to the Non-Brokered Offering.
+David Delaney and KDI Corporation Ltd., a company controlled by David Delaney, subscribed for a total of 80,000 Common Shares pursuant to the Non-Brokered Offering.
 Mr. Delaney is a director of Parkit and a "related party" of Parkit (within the meaning of MI 61-101).
-KDI Corporation Ltd., Delaney Capital Mgmt Ltd. and Mr. Delaney now beneficially own, or exercise control or direction over, 983,142 Common Shares (or, approximately 0.5% of the issued and outstanding Common Shares).
+KDI Corporation Ltd. and Mr. Delaney now beneficially own, or exercise control or direction over, 983,142 Common Shares (or, approximately 0.5% of the issued and outstanding Common Shares).

 JoAnne Odette subscribed for a total of 10,500 Common Shares pursuant to the Non-Brokered Offering.
 Ms. Odette is an officer of Parkit and a "related party" of Parkit (within the meaning of MI 61-101).
 Ms. Odette now beneficially owns, or exercises control or direction over, 60,500 Common Shares (or, approximately 0.03% of the issued and outstanding Common Shares).